 - 5.8 All salary payments are made by BACS.
-All BACS payments are authorised only by the Executive Headteacher.
-The signed BACS authorisations are submitted to Payroll via the SFTP portal by the MAT Office Manager. - 5.9 The Consortium Manager should prepare a reconciliation between gross pay and estimated gross pay for staff every month.
+Queries regarding draft salary reports are submitted to Payroll via Vera by the MAT Office Manager.
+Authorisation for the final drafts are approved by the Executive Headteacher via Vera. - 5.9 The Consortium Manager should prepare a reconciliation between gross pay and estimated gross pay for staff every month.
 This reconciliation should be reviewed and signed by the Headteacher at the end of each year. - 5.10 The payroll system automatically calculates the deductions due from payroll to comply with current legislation.
 The major deductions are for tax, National Insurance contributions and pensions.
-Civica pay these amounts on behalf of the Academy. - 5.11 Postings will be made both to the payroll control account and to individual cost centres.
-The MAT Business Manager or MAT Office Manager should review the payroll control account each month to ensure the correct amount has been posted from the payroll system, individual cost centres have been correctly updated and to identify any amounts posted to the suspense account. - 5.12 On an annual basis, the MAT Business Manager or MAT Office Manager must check for each member of staff that the gross pay per the payroll system agrees to the contract of employment held on the personnel file.
+Dataplan pay these amounts on behalf of the Academy. - 5.11 Postings will be made both to the payroll control account and to individual cost centres.
+The MAT Finance Manager or MAT Premises Manager and Finance Assistant should review the payroll control account each month to ensure the correct amount has been posted from the payroll system, individual cost centres have been correctly updated and to identify any amounts posted to the suspense account. - 5.12 On an annual basis, the MAT Finance Manager must check for each member of staff that the gross pay per the payroll system agrees to the contract of employment held on the personnel file.